-Yes.
-Dental fillings can be removed and replaced for a number of reasons.
+It is possible for your dentist to remove your dental fillings and replace them for a number of reasons.
 It is a quick process that can renew your tooth or teeth, and add more support to an otherwise failing filling.
 If your filling is causing you issues, schedule a visit with your dentist for a second look and repair if needed.

 Are dental fillings painful?

-No. Modern dentistry allows your dentist to provide quick and painless dental filling procedures in a single visit.
-No needles and intrusive dental equipment is needed to fill a cavity.
-Local anesthesia can now be administered as a topical solution.
-You might even find that the most “painful” part of the process is the time spent waiting for the anesthesia to kick in.
+Modern dentistry allows your dentist to provide quick and painless dental filling procedures in a single visit.
+This means they are quick and almost pain-free.
+Your dentist does not need any needles or intrusive dental equipment to fill a cavity.
+We can administer local anesthesia as a topical solution.
+You might even feel that the most painful part of the process is the time when you are waiting for the anesthesia to kick in.